Supernova electron-neutrino interactions with xenon in the nEXO detector: Modeling xenon charged-current interactions with MARLEY

 \section{Modeling xenon charged-current interactions with MARLEY}

-As the first step toward simulating electron neutrino CC interactions with xenon nuclei in nEXO, the particles produced from these interactions are modeled using the MARLEY event generator~\cite{MARLEY}.
+As the first step toward simulating electron-neutrino CC interactions with xenon nuclei in nEXO, the particles produced from these interactions are modeled using the MARLEY event generator~\cite{MARLEY}.
 These reactions as described by the following equation,

-where the asterisk indicates that the resulting cesium nucleus is typically expected to be generated in an excited state, which can subsequently de-excite through the emission of gamma rays, neutrons, and other particles.
+where the asterisk indicates that the resulting cesium nucleus is typically expected to be generated in an excited state, which can subsequently deexcite through the emission of $\gamma$ rays, neutrons, and other particles.
 MARLEY models CC interactions in the allowed approximation (four-momentum transfer $q \rightarrow 0$, Fermi motion neglected); details on the underlying physics models used by MARLEY can be found in Ref.~\cite{Gardiner2021}.

-While originally designed for CC interactions on argon~\cite{MARLEYArgon}, MARLEY has been adapted for a variety of different nuclear targets~\cite{coherentLead,coherentIodine}.
+While originally designed for CC interactions on argon~\cite{MARLEYArgon}, MARLEY has been adapted for a variety of different nuclear targets~\cite{An2023_1,An2023_2}.
 The required inputs for MARLEY are the Gamow-Teller (GT) and Fermi (F) strength distributions.
-The former can be measured in charge-exchange reactions such as $(p,n)$ and $({}^3\mbox{He},t)$, or can be calculated with a variety of theoretical approaches.
+The former can be measured in charge-exchange reactions, such as $(p,n)$ and $({}^3\mbox{He},t)$, or can be calculated with a variety of theoretical approaches.

 MARLEY uses the supplied matrix element and an incident neutrino flux to calculate the cross section as well as the particles produced by CC interactions along with their energy and momenta.